FrancesCoronel/personal-website-v3/_posts/2014-04-08-a-few-java-factoids-part-1.md

         }
     }

-This is the main method that you’re going to use every time you run a Java program, unless you’re making just a class file, in which case you will not need the whole `public static void main (String[] args)`, but you will still need [`class`]{style="color:#0000ff;"} with the class name next to it.
+This is the main method that you're going to use every time you run a Java program, unless you're making just a class file, in which case you will not need the whole `public static void main (String[] args)`, but you will still need [`class`]{style="color:#0000ff;"} with the class name next to it.

-Brackets or the curly braces (what have you) that look like this `{ }` are required at the beginning and end of each method you’ve used to indicate when you’ve finished the programming statements for that particular method.
+Brackets or the curly braces (what have you) that look like this `{ }` are required at the beginning and end of each method you've used to indicate when you've finished the programming statements for that particular method.

 Finally, for each `System.out.println("Text");` that you have there